sleepTrackerApp/sleepTrackerApp/README.md

 ## Secure Environment Variable Management

 Configuration is centralised in `src/helpers/settings.js`, which loads values via `dotenv` and exposes a frozen `appConfig` object.
 This ensures all modules read settings from a single source of truth and that defaults are well-defined for local development.
+Secrets such as `ENCRYPTION_KEY` are required for hashing sensitive identifiers before they are persisted.

 ## Error Handling